khoeger/khoeger.github.io/_posts/2018-09-15-creating-a-vortex-of-sound.md

 ## Inspiration
 At the Immersive Music Hackathon in December 2018, I was introduced to the concept of an immersive audio experience.
 This is part of my exploration of the concept!
-I came up with the idea at the hackathon, and have been slowly figuring out how to implement it since.

 The idea very vaguely is inspired by the motion of a storm.
-I respect their sheer power, how they, as a force of nature, can drastically change the environment.
+I respect their sheer power, and how they, as a force of nature, can drastically change the environment.
-While the shape and motion are modeled somewhat after hurricanes, this project is a homage to all storms, those of nature, ones caused by social or political actions, or ones brewing solely within the listener.
+While the shape and motion are modeled somewhat after hurricanes, this project is a homage to all storms, those of nature, those caused by social or political actions, or those brewing solely within the listener.
-May the experience of a storm force us to examine our environment and our ways, making us wiser, even if we weathered the storm by retreating.
+May experiencing a storm force us to examine our environment and our ways, making us wiser, even if we weathered the storm by retreating.

 # Process